4-C: Community Coordinated Child Care

 • License exempt centers and family child care homes.

-• Require license exempt child care homes and centers to complete a series of steps that includes training, CPR/ First Aid Certification, Child Abuse and Neglect Tracking System (CANTS) clearances and relevant paperwork.
+• License exempt child care homes and centers must complete a series of steps that includes training, CPR/ First Aid Certification, Child Abuse and Neglect Tracking System (CANTS) clearances and relevant paperwork.

 The policies summarized below apply to programs listed in our referral database.